-Over the years, many of you have adopted technology that’s revolutionizing agriculture.
+Over the years, many of you have adopted farm technology that’s revolutionizing agriculture.
 Maybe you’ve added a GPS-guided tractor or a self-propelled sprayer to your operation.
 Or you’re using field-mapping software or electronic collars for your dairy herd.

 But have you included financial technology in the new tools you’re using to manage your operations?